sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.1.md

  * Numerical trigonometry (Robert Bradshaw) -- Optimized floating point evaluation of trigonometric functions such as sine and cosine.
 For example, numerical calculation of sine via _fast_float_ is now twice as fast as math.sin.

+ * Floating point calculation (Robert Bradshaw) -- Changing the parsing code for numerical computation to use RDF, which is a better reflection of the underlying precision.
+For calculus expressions involving real numbers, redundant trailing zeros are removed.

 == Combinatorics ==

  * Coding theory (David Joyner) -- Several changes in linear_codes.py which should speed up (and in some cases do:-) some coding theory computations considerably.
 It adds interfaces to Cython and C functions of Robert Miller, CJ Tjhal, and Jeffery Leon.
 Speed up of minimum_distance (for codes over GF(2) and GF(3)), the spectrum (=weight_distribution), and permutation_automorphism_group are expected and in most cases achieved.
 (Also a new function is_permutation_equivalent was added, which interfaces with Robert Miller's double coset partition refinement code.)